oscarthf/Repeticio/README.md

 ```
 0. Go to https://www.google.com/adsense/start/
 1. Sign in with your Google Account and apply for AdSense approval.
-2. After approval, go to "Ads" > "By site", and add your domain.
+2. After approval, go to Ads > By site, and add your domain.
 3. Follow instructions to verify site ownership and enable auto ads.
-4. Once approved, go to "Account" > "Account information" to find your:
-    - Google AdSense Publisher ID (format: ca-pub-XXXXXXXXXXXXXXXX)
+4. Once approved, go to Account > Account information to find your Google AdSense Publisher ID (format: ca-pub-XXXXXXXXXXXXXXXX)
-5. Add it to your .env file:
+5. Add it to your .env file.
-    GOOGLE_ADSENSE_CLIENT_ID=ca-pub-XXXXXXXXXXXXXXXX

 ```

 ## To create a MongoDB Atlas Database:

 ```
-0. Go to https://www.mongodb.com/cloud/atlas and create a free account.
+0. Go to cloud.mongodb.com and create a free account.
-1. Create a new project, then "Build a Database" (start with free shared cluster).
+1. Create a new project.
-2. Choose a cloud provider and region.
+2. Create a free cluster.
-3. After cluster creation, click "Connect" > "Drivers".
+3. After cluster creation, click Connect > Drivers.
 4. Choose "Python" and copy the connection string.
 5. Add a new database user (username + password) and set permissions.
-6. In Network Access, allow access from:
-    - Your IP address (for local testing)
-    - 0.0.0.0/0 (for public access — not recommended for production)
-7. Replace `<password>` and `<dbname>` in the connection string and add to your `.env`:
+6. Copy the connection string to your .env file.
-    LANGUAGE_APP_DB_CONNECTION_STRING=mongodb+srv://<user>:<password>@cluster0.xxxxx.mongodb.net/<dbname>?retryWrites=true&w=majority
+7. In Network Access, allow access from your local IP, or the static IP you purchased from DigitalOcean, or (not recomended) from all IP addresses.
 ```

 ## To create Stripe Webhook (for subscription payments):